-Treatment technologies that reduce the concentration of living organisms in discharged ballast water (such as BWMS) or that provide alternatives to discharge to state waters (such as shore-based reception and treatment facilities) should provide a higher level of protection from NIS introductions than ballast water exchange alone.
+Treatment technologies that reduce the concentration of living organisms in discharged ballast water (such as BWMS) or that provide alternatives to discharge to state waters (such as shore-based reception and treatment facilities) should provide a higher level of protection from NIS introductions than BWE alone.

-Currently, the Commission allows vessels to use BWMS in lieu of ballast water exchange if the BWMS has been accepted by the USCG as an AMS, is approved by the USCG, or if the vessel is testing a BWMS through the USCG Shipboard Technology Evaluation Program (STEP) (see Section IV: International and Federal Response to NIS, below, for more information on AMS, type-approved BWMS, and STEP).
+Currently, the Commission allows vessels to use BWMS in lieu of BWE if the BWMS has been accepted by the USCG as an AMS, is approved by the USCG, or if the vessel is testing a BWMS through the USCG Shipboard Technology Evaluation Program

+(STEP) (see Section IV: International and Federal Response to NIS, below, for more information on AMS, type-approved BWMS, and STEP).